 - On a road or road-related area.

-When giving written approval to such an event, the RTA can impose any conditions that they believe are necessary.
+When giving written approval to such an event, the RTA can impose any conditions that it believes is necessary.
 In determining what conditions are necessary, the RTA must consider the views of those affected by the decision to allow or refuse the application and how the safety and inconvenience of the public will be affected.

 It is also an offence under this section to contravene any of the conditions of approval specified by the RTA.

-Regardless of how bad your traffic record is the court has discretion whether to record a conviction against you for the offence.
+Regardless of how bad a person’s traffic record is the court has discretion as to whether to record a conviction against them for this offence.
 If the court decides not to record a conviction, you will not be disqualified from driving.
 Section 17 of the Crimes (Sentencing) Act allows a court that finds a person guilty of an offence to exercise discretion and not impose a conviction against them.